alam-nazmul/kubernet-learning/README.md

 ```
 We can change the number of replicas by editing on "replicas" section

+## The labels of "matchLabels" and "POD" will be same.
+No matter what is about the label of ReplicaSet

 ### Show all the created objects at once
 ```